 - We'd like to ban headphones during the race, but we know you'll just wear them anyway.
 For your own safety please keep the volume low and/or use 1 earbud only.

 Obey traffic marshals at all times and run on the side of the road as directed — on the shoulder (where there is a painted shoulder line, don't cross it; stay single file except to pass).
 This prevents road rage from local residents.

 - Every km is clearly marked, plus 1 mile, halfway, and 400m to go.

 - Aid stations are at 5.5k, 11k, 15k and 18.5k.
-Water and Gatorade and 1 portapotty at each station; and a portapotty close by.
+Water and Gatorade at each station; and a portapotty close by.
 Medical support on course and at finish.

 - Print out and bring the Relay Instructions — it's for YOU.

 - ONLY THE FINAL RUNNER CROSSES THE FINISH LINE.
 Your teammates can cheer you on from the sidelines.
 Final runner wears the chip.

 - Exchanges are marked with yellow barricades.
 Drive only on the highway, do not clog up the smaller roads of the course!
 Signs on the highway will show you where to turn.